 Graduation greetings: We proudly congratulate our son, Constante, who graduates from Drexel University, Class 2012, BA Communications & Global Journalism, minor in Sociology, cum laude.

-- pandan bottled extract - 2 Tablespoons (from Asian groceries), for frosting
+- 2 Tablespoons pandan bottled extract for frosting

-- bottled sweet macapuno strings or - 1 cup (from Asian groceries), for frosting
+- 1 cup bottled sweet macapuno strings or for frosting

 - Preheat the oven to 350 F degrees.
 Grease the bottom of a 9-inch round tube cake pan or line with parchment paper.